Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Hamilton-Randers dynamical systems

-Such interpolation and conformal transformations are compatible with the properties (\ref{property1ofUt}) and (\ref{property2ofUt}) of the flow $U_t$.
-Note that in this definition $t\in [0,2\,T]$, instead of $t\in\,\mathbb{R}$, in concordance with the assumption that the dynamics becomes almost periodic, with period $2T$ (that encompasses a sequence of an expanding phase, an ergodic phase and a concentration phase).
+The $\mathcal{U}_t$-flow determines an homotopic transformation in the space $\mathcal{F}_{HR}(TM)$.
+Note that in this definition $t\in [0,2T]$, instead of $t\in\,\mathbb{R}$, in concordance with the assumption that the dynamics becomes cyclic or almost cyclic with semi-period $T$.
+However, this formulation should be considered only as an approximation to the exact dynamics, since the dynamics is almost-cyclic and not completely cyclic.